 Intellectual Property Policy

-The University of Oklahoma Intellectual Property Policy governs the ownership of certain inventions made by university students, staff and/or faculty members.
-The policy provides, in part, that all discoveries and/or inventions, patentable or not patentable, which are made or conceived of while the inventor is a student at the university with substantial use of university facilities not normally made available to students, or are made with funds provided by or through the university (including research funds), are the property of the university.
-The policy protects and offers substantial benefits to the inventor, while simultaneously protecting the university’s interests in the invention.
+The University of Oklahoma Intellectual Property Policy governs the ownership of certain inventions made by University students, staff and/or faculty members.
+The policy provides, in part, that all discoveries and/or inventions, patentable or not patentable, which are made or conceived of while the inventor is a student at the University with substantial use of University facilities not normally made available to students, or are made with funds provided by or through the University (including research funds), are the property of the University.
+The policy protects and offers substantial benefits to the inventor, while simultaneously protecting the University’s interests in the invention.
 Students and faculty members are expected to be familiar with their rights and obligations under the University Intellectual Property Policy and to promptly report any inventions as outlined in the policy.
 The policy may be viewed online in section 3.29 of the Faculty Handbook.

 Be aware that the University Intellectual Property Policy is subject to revision at any time.
 Students who make an invention or discovery that is covered under the stated conditions should contact the Office of Technology Commercialization at (405) 325-3800 or via email at email@example.com.

 However, in some situations and some disciplines, it may be advisable to delay immediate access to a thesis or dissertation.
 Upon request, the Graduate College will approve embargo of a thesis or dissertation for a limited period, provided good cause is demonstrated.
 An embargo postpones the date on which a thesis or dissertation will become broadly accessible.
 However, an embargo does not waive the final submission requirement—a student who receives approval for an embargo will still need to submit the final thesis or dissertation in order to fulfill graduate degree requirements, in accordance with the policies in the Graduate College Bulletin.
 An embargo applies only to the work itself; the title, abstract, and subject categories provided by the student will be publicly available.

 A student should discuss any potential need for an embargo with their committee as early as possible in the research process.
 Alternatives should be considered, such as embargoing only those portions of the work that may be published elsewhere.
 Theses and dissertations may not contain material that requires permanent restriction.